inmanta/inmanta-core/docs/quickstart.rst

 Multi-machine deployment using the CLI
 =======================================

-The real power of Inmanta becomes apperant when managing more than one machine.
+The real power of Inmanta becomes apparent when managing more than one machine.
 In this section we will move the MySQL server from ``vm1`` to a second machine called ``vm2``.